 - If you have severe hepatitis and require hospital admission, you may require intensive care treatment.
 Some people with severe hepatitis will die.

-- If you have cirrhosis, stopping drinking alcohol can improve your outlook.
+- If you have 'scarring' of the liver (cirrhosis), stopping drinking alcohol can improve your outlook.
 It depends on how severe the cirrhosis has become.
-If cirrhosis is diagnosed when it is not too advanced, and you stop drinking alcohol, the cirrhosis is unlikely to progress.
+If cirrhosis is diagnosed when it is not too advanced and you stop drinking alcohol, the cirrhosis is unlikely to progress.
 However, the cirrhosis and symptoms will usually get worse if you continue to drink alcohol.
-In severe cases where the scarring is extensive, and the liver can barely function, then a liver transplant may be the only option.
+In severe cases where the scarring is extensive and the liver can barely function, a liver transplant may be the only option.

 Preventing alcoholic liver disease

 You are very unlikely to develop liver problems caused by alcohol if you drink within the recommended safe limits.
 That is: